reproducible-reporting/templates/DOCUMENTATION.md

 software environment is created for each manuscript.
 It is up to each co-author which of the two they prefer:

-1. A virtual env with **pip** can quickly install the dependencies with low time, bandwidth and storage overhead.
+1. A virtual environment with **pip** can install the dependencies with low time, bandwidth and storage overhead.
-   You must have a Python version available, which is usually fine.
+   You must have a Python version available.
-2. A micromamba env (fastest and lightest way of using conda) is a bit more powerful than pip.
+2. A **micromamba** environment (the fastest and lightest way of using conda) is a bit more powerful than pip.
    In principle, you can use it on a system without (a decent version of) Python.
    It can also install non_python dependencies.
-   The main disadvantage is the time to setup, consumed bandwidth during install and disk usage.
+   The main disadvantage is the time to setup, consumed bandwidth during install, and disk usage.
-   Also, the cookiecutter requires Python >= 3.6 to work, so you will need python when initializing a new publication from the template.
+   Also, the cookiecutter requires Python >= 3.6 to work, so you will need Python when initializing a new publication from the template.

 The goal is to isolate this software environment from your operating system as much as possible.